Does increasing traffic, leads, and sales seem hopeless? It isn’t. But what you need is a plan. And that plan starts with powerful keyword research.

 There are multiple tools, both free and paid.
 Neil Patel acquired the popular free keyword research tool Ubersuggest, improved it, and made it available free for anyone to use.

-Here is a very short video on how it works:
+Here is a video on how it works:

 There are some important points to be made regarding using this (or possibly any) keyword tool: